amb26/ponder/content/wip/2025-10-07-josh-horowitz-review.md

 remains that these two authors can't comfortably live in the same authorial universe since one of them sees two objects whilst the other sees one.
-I talk about these multiplicity problems in my 2018 [Semprola critique](https://www.shift-society.org/salon/papers/2018/critiques/critique-semprola.pdf) and they seem like the most problematic mismatches in allowing different authors to share a design.
+I talk about these multiplicity problems in my 2018 [Semprola critique](https://www.shift-society.org/salon/papers/2018/critiques/critique-semprola.pdf) and they seem like the most problematic mismatches preventing different authors from sharing a design.
 I think there are some contortions that could be done with naming and structuring in the substrate[^1] but on balance it seems safer not to be too categorical about the value of reuse in this situation and instead say that these authors have to consider that they are parts of different designs, one with filtering and one without.
 Once we have admitted that there is *some* filtering,